This article is part of a larger series on Payroll Services.

 - Retailers and restaurants paying hourly workers: Paychex ranked high on our list of best restaurant payroll software because its system is robust enough to handle the payroll needs of restaurants (such as tip reporting and multiple pay rates) and even retail businesses.
-And if you get its time and attendance add-on, you can track the actual hours worked of hourly workers and use its time data to pay employees.
+And if you get its time and attendance add-on, you can track the time of hourly workers and use its data to pay employees.

 - Companies prone to workplace injuries and layoffs: Managing workers’ compensation can be a nightmare for many small businesses, especially construction and manufacturing companies.
 Paychex Flex offers a variety of insurance plans, one of which is workers’ compensation (although this costs extra).
 It also has state unemployment insurance (SUI) services that include constant monitoring of SUI regulations—provided you subscribe to its highest tier.

 - Businesses needing PEO services: Paychex PEO, which is included in our best PEO companies list, takes away the burden of managing HR and payroll tasks yourself as it will handle these for you.
 It also utilizes Paychex Flex to manage employee benefits, new hire onboarding, and other HR processes.

 The feature-rich platforms of Paychex Flex and other Paychex products make it an ideal HR and payroll option for a wide range of businesses.
 These solutions are featured in many of our buyer’s guides.

 - Best HR Payroll Software (scoring 4.16 out of 5)

 - Best HRIS/HRMS Software (4.11 out of 5)

 - Best Payroll Software for Accountants (4.05 out of 5)

 - Best Payroll Apps (3.93 out of 5)